Kind of Contractor Client

 All they do is hand out another piece of work when you have finished your current task.
 One wonders if they know what management is all about.

-There is absolutely no reason why they shouldn‘t show genuine gratitude as you have done them a big service, which could be very helpful to their careers.
+There is absolutely no reason why they shouldn‘t show genuine gratitude.
+That’s becasue you have done them a big service, which could be very helpful to their careers.

 Can Walk With Kings and Paupers

 Too many managers are aloof.
 There can be at least a couple of reasons for this.
-Some of them are aloof as they are very hierarchical and they don‘t see why they should hang about much with people form lower levels, who should get on with their work or face the consequences.
+Some of them are aloof as they are very hierarchical.
+They don‘t see why they should hang about much with people form lower levels, who should get on with their work or face the consequences.

 Others are aloof because they are a little frightened of mixing in with their workers.
 This can be because they fear that familiarity may breed contempt, or because they are genuinely out of their depths talking to techies.